sartorius-research/LIVECell/model/README.md

 ````

  ### Evaluate
 To evaluate a model, make sure to register a TEST dataset and point to it in your config file and cd into
-the cloned directory (centermask2 or detectron2-ResNeSt),
-then run the following code
+the cloned directory (centermask2 or detectron2-ResNeSt), then run the following code
  ````python
 python train_net.py  --config-file <your_config.yaml> --eval-only MODEL.WEIGHTS </path/to/checkpoint_file.pth>
 ````

-This will evaluate a model defined in *your_config.yaml* with the weights saved in */path/to/checkpoint_file.pth*
+This will evaluate a model defined in `your_config.yaml` with the weights saved in `/path/to/checkpoint_file.pth`

 To evaluate one of our models, like the centermask2 (anchor-free), you can point directly at the URI link for the weight
 file.

  ````python
 python train_net.py  --config-file livecell_config.yaml --eval-only MODEL.WEIGHTS http://livecell-dataset.s3.eu-central-1.amazonaws.com/LIVECell_dataset_2021/models/Anchor_free/ALL/LIVECell_anchor_free_model.pth
 ````

+#### Evaluation script
+The original evaluation script available in the centermask and detectron2 repo is based on there being no more than 100
+detections in an image.
+In our case we can have thousands of annotations and thus the AP evaluation will be off.
+We
+therefore provide `coco_evaluation.py` evaluation script in the [code](../code) folder. \

+To use this script, go into the `train_net.py` file and remove (or comment out) the current import of `COCOEvaluator`.
+Then import `COCOEvaluator` for from the provided `coco_evaluator.py` file instead.
+This will result in AP evaluation
+supporting for up to 2000 instances in one image.

 For further details on training, testing and inference,
 visit the [centermask2](https://github.com/youngwanLEE/centermask2#evaluation) or